How This Report Helps You

 About Value-Added Reports

-School Value-Added reports provide reliable measures of the average academic growth a school's students made in each tested grade and subject or course.
-The growth measures indicate how successful the school was in helping students meet expected growth.
+District Value-Added reports provide reliable measures of the average academic growth a district's students made in each tested grade and subject or course.
+The growth measures indicate how successful the district was in helping students meet expected growth.
 The value-added reports can help educators identify relative strengths and areas of concern across grades and subjects.
 When sufficient data is available, the reports include three years of growth measures and a three-year average growth measure.
-Examining patterns and trends across years can offer important insights into the effectiveness of the school's programs.
+Examining patterns and trends across years can offer important insights into the effectiveness of the district's programs.

-When you open a School value-added report, you see these options on the Tests/Subjects tab:
+When you open a district value-added report, you see these options on the Tests/Subjects tab:

 - Tested: This option categorizes students based on the district, school, and grade in which they tested in the reporting year.

 - Accountable: This option categorizes students based on the district and school that are accountable for the student's learning.
 If a student did not attend one school long enough for the school to be accountable, the district is accountable.
 If a student did not attend school within one district long enough for the district to be accountable, the state is accountable.

 It's important to view the value-added reports in conjunction with the diagnostic reports, which display patterns of growth for groups of students at different achievement levels.